-Through the derivation of a mean-field model, this study elucidates the dynamics of complex contagion processes within higher-order networks.
-The analysis extends beyond traditional node- and pair-based approximations, uncovering that three-body interactions contribute to destabilizing the free state, albeit their activation is contingent on overlapping with two-body interactions.
-Examining the boundary structures, it was established that simplicial complexes and linear hypergraphs --- representing maximal and no overlap respectively --- exert diametrically opposed dynamical effects.
-The simplicial complexes reduce the critical point, while often resulting in smaller contagion spread; conversely, linear hypergraphs heighten the critical point, typically leading to larger spread.
-Complementing recent findings on structure-dependent effects in synchronization~\cite{zhang2023higher}, the current investigation underscores the necessity of identifying the most suitable representation for specific higher-order processes.\\
+Through a more refined mean-field model, this study reveals a fundamental relation between the behavior of complex contagion processes and the way interactions are arranged in the higher-order structure.
+Extending beyond node- and pair-based approximations, our analysis establishes how three-body interactions contribute to destabilizing the inactive state, proving their contribution is contingent on overlapping with two-body interactions.
+Examining the boundary structures, we demonstrated that simplicial complexes and linear hypergraphs---having maximal and no overlap, respectively---exert diametrically opposed dynamical effects.
+The former lower the critical point, while often resulting in smaller spreads; the latter heighten the critical point, yet typically leading to larger spreads.
+Complementing recent findings in synchronization~\cite{zhang2023higher}, our investigation underscores the necessity of identifying the most suitable representation for specific higher-order processes.